FractalVoyager/threeD/README.md

 Outline: (o)

-- o0: make the tail fcn work for longer straight tails
 - o1: make the tail fcn work for tails that change direction
 - o2: make it work for tails that split into two more tails (repeating points - need to check for)
 - o3: make it work for tails that circle back to the shape (holes - write hole detection fcn)
 - o4: make it work for multiple shapes and single points (think we just want to get rid of these, keep the biggest shape)
 - o5: get many more samples and handle all weird parts that haven't been addressed (final check)
+- o6: make it so 2-turn tails in clockwise are recongized as 1-turn tails in counter clockwise if that is the case.
+See pics from 8/9/24

 Triangulate 2d shape: (t)